 and non-monetary remedies.
 It has utilized methods such as restitution of property, resale of goods (replacement transactions), providing equivalent goods, and monetary compensation for damages.
 Generally, the Tribunal has favored monetary compensation, particularly in the form of interest.
 Due to the importance and frequency of rulings, two branches of the Tribunal have specified a particular method for calculating interest.
-For instance, in the Sylvania case, the Tribunal noted that, given the lack of a consistent and uniform practice, while branches typically acted uniformly in awarding interest based on damages from delayed payments, the Tribunal has never ruled in favor of compound interest.
-However, the rates applied by the Tribunal have rarely been identical.
+For instance, in the Sylvania case,1 the Tribunal noted that, given the lack of a consistent and uniform practice, while branches typically acted uniformly in awarding interest based on damages from delayed payments, the Tribunal have rarely been identical.